 Molecules, Cells and Organisms (MCO)

 MCO is a PhD program, although it is possible to receive the AM degree to signify the completion of requirements following the Candidacy Examination.
 The MCO program takes full advantage of the university’s outstanding faculty and extensive laboratory resources to provide pre-doctoral students with a solid foundation in the concepts and scientific approaches used in laboratories today to prepare them for a future at the forefront of life sciences.

-Faculty participating in the Molecules, Cells, and Organisms training program come from the Departments of Molecular and Cellular Biology, Organismic and Evolutionary Biology, Chemistry and Chemical Biology, and Stem Cell and Regenerative Biology.
-In addition, members of the Center for Systems Biology, the Center for Brain Science, the Microbial Science Initiative, and the Harvard Stem Cell Institute are active participants in the MCO training program.
+Faculty participating in the MCO Training Program come from the Departments of Molecular and Cellular Biology, Organismic and Evolutionary Biology, Chemistry and Chemical Biology, Stem Cell and Regenerative Biology, and Physics.
+In addition, members of the FAS Center for Systems Biology, the Center for Brain Science, the Microbial Science Initiative, and the Harvard Stem Cell Institute are active participants in MCO.

 The EPB track trains a new generation of scientists to view living systems through the lens of physics and engineering.
-EPB students work comfortably in both the life sciences and the physical sciences, and applicants may have their primary undergraduate training in either area.
+Students work comfortably in both the life sciences and the physical sciences, and applicants may have their primary undergraduate training in either area.
 Program components combine flexibility with rigor, place a priority on independence and imagination, and emphasize extensive individual faculty-student interactions.

 Admission Requirements and Undergraduate Preparation

 Applications for admission to the MCO PhD program are accepted from students who have received a bachelor’s degree or equivalent training.
 Entering students should have a record of introductory courses in chemistry, biology, physics, and mathematics.
 While the following courses should not be regarded as prerequisites for admission to graduate study, most admitted students have completed these courses as undergraduates: